-We provide four standard courses in Excel.
+We provide four standard courses in Microsoft Excel.
 However, we can also deliver more topics than are included in our standard courses, so contact us if a topic you need isn't listed.
 All of our standard Excel courses last one day (6 hours plus lunchtime) but we are happy to provide shorter or longer courses according to your needs.

 You can click on the buttons below to obtain our detailed lists of objectives for each course.
 Although the Objectives files may refer to Excel 365, we can deliver courses for you on any Windows based version of Excel.